Want to know what to expect from swing dancing? Here we try to answer some of our most asked questions so you can join

 What’s KLX/Knoxville Lindy Exchange/a dance exchange?

 The Knoxville Lindy Exchange is Knoxville’s weekend long Swing Festival.
 It’s an entire weekend every fall packed full of dancing with people from all over the country!
 Dancers travel to a new place, stay with some super nice dancers, meet a whole lot of new friends, and dance for three days straight (you can go to exchanges in other cities as well!).
 This is a chance for us to showcase our wonderful city and friendly dancers to dancers from across the region.

 A private dance lesson is an hour’s worth of one-on-one time with an instructor.
-They are the best and quickest way to get feedback on your dancing and work with someone you trust and admire to help you get better much faster.
+They are the best and quickest way to get feedback on your dancing and work closely with an instructor to help you get better much faster.
 Prices for these lessons vary based on the teacher and can be found here.

 I have some thoughts I’d like to share.
 How can I do this?

 What should I do if something/someone makes me uncomfortable?

 If you ever feel uncomfortable or harassed at all for any reason during a KSDA event, we want to hear from you.
 All reports will be handled with the level of confidentiality and discretion you request.
 We encourage you to read our Code of Conduct.
 We can be reached by:

 - Contacting a Community Ambassador in person.
 These persons can be identified by a rainbow paracord bracelets on their wrist.
 There will be at least 2 of these individuals at any KSDA sanctioned event.

 - Calling or texting 865-224-6830